Latest News

 Both the Space Force’s Space Development Agency and the NRO have been moving out on pLEO constellations.

 Last month, a SpaceX Falcon 9 launched NROL-167 — the NRO’s fourth pLEO mission in what the agency said will be “the U.S. government’s largest satellite constellation in history.”
+By the end of the year, the NRO plans to have put more than 100 satellites into orbit since June 2023, NRO Director Chris Scolese said in August.

-On the satellite cyber security front, Mucha said on Tuesday that “there’s a lack of supply chain traceability, in some cases, and so we’ve really gotta start treating our space architecture and production the same as we do our ground architectures and production where we have full traceability and bake in those cyber security tenets up front in manufacturing and production and not try to bolt them on later.”
+On the satellite cyber security front, Mucha said on Tuesday that “there’s a lack of supply chain traceability, in some cases, and so we’ve really got to start treating our space architecture and production the same as we do our ground architectures and production where we have full traceability and bake in those cyber security tenets up front in manufacturing and production and not try to bolt them on later.”

 The NRO is part of a space cyber security working group that focuses on the White House’s 2020 Space Policy Directive-5 and the 2012 Committee on National Security Systems Policy-12 document, which requires satellite operators to have command and telemetry security systems approved by the National Security Agency.

-The zero trust satellite cyber security effort leverages the Aerospace Corp.‘s Space Attack Research and Concept Analysis (SPARTA) matrix, started in 2022, and the MITRE Adversarial Tactics, Techniques, and Common Knowledge (ATT&CK) data base, begun in 2013, of more than 200 cyber attacker tactics, techniques and procedures.
+The zero trust satellite cyber security effort leverages the Aerospace Corp.’s Space Attack Research and Concept Analysis (SPARTA) matrix, started in 2022, and the MITRE Adversarial Tactics, Techniques, and Common Knowledge (ATT&CK) data base, begun in 2013, of more than 200 cyber attacker tactics, techniques, and procedures.

 A “marriage” of the ATT&CK and SPARTA tools “is shedding all kinds of new light on threats to our space IT systems and mitigation techniques to prevent the adversary owning our satellites,” Mucha said on Tuesday.